 The Education Act allows the Board to use its accumulated surplus to balance its operating budget, but it also restricts the use in any school year to 1% of the operating grants provided by the Ministry.
-For the 2020-2021 Revised Estimates, this amount is \$8.7 million.
-However, the Ministry has allowed the use of an additional 1% to respond to COVID-related needs.
+For the 2020-2021 Updated Financial Forecast, this amount is \$8.7 million.
+However, the Ministry has allowed the use of an additional 1% to respond to COVID-related needs during the current year.
 Approval to use accumulated surplus in excess of 2% must be obtained from the Ministry.

-Table 5 presents the components of accumulated surplus and shows the anticipated use of \$28.1 million and the proposed alignment of accumulated surplus at the end of the year.
+Table 5 presents the components of accumulated surplus and shows the anticipated use of \$18.7 million and the proposed alignment of accumulated surplus at the end of the year.